 Litomyšl Castle is the most important landmark in the small town of the same name in the Pardubice Region, in eastern Bohemia.
 It is one of twelve (as of 2017) UNESCO World Heritage Sites in Czechia.
 It was inscribed in 1999, as the 9th Czech site on the World Heritage List.

 Mikulov is a beautiful old town in South Moravia, in Břeclav District.
 The town boasts very well-preserved historic architecture.
-The highlight is Mikulov Castle, situated on a hill and dominating the landscape.
+The highlight is Mikulov Chateau, situated on a hill and dominating the landscape.
 Charming market squares are relatively common in Czech towns, so the one in Mikulov might not surprise you, if you have seen several or more if them before.
 Nevertheless, it is very pretty and definitely worth seeing.
 Also, the surrounding area is very…